 We focus on a regenerative model that breaks the historical coexistence paradigm.
 Coexistence between livestock and predators has required a constant one-way outpouring of resources energetically, financially, and physically - this is not sustainable.
 Working Circle introduces a regenerative approach that, over time, leads to an equal if not greater return on output, benefiting ranch operations, livestock, people, and wildlife.

 Q) Are you wolf advocates?
-We are both wolf and rancher advocates with a focus on strategies that unite vs divide the values and views of rural communities and environmental advocates.
+We are both wolf and rancher advocates with a focus on strategies that unite versus divide the values and views of rural communities and environmental advocates.
 Our work is primarily focused on-the-ground within ranching communities.

 Q) How do you support ranchers?
 We provide a wide variety of support based on the individual community and landowner's needs.
 A comprehensive list of activitiesand resourcescan be found on our website.

 Q) What is the purpose of your field surveys?
 In order to be well informed and create viable coexistence plans, one must first understand the landscape that you are working in.
 This includes understanding the topography and terrain, cattle use, and how the wildlife, including wolves and their prey, utilize the landscape.
 This critical information empowers us and the ranchers we work with to be able to respond quickly to changing circumstances on the ground, be proactive in our efforts, and create viable and tangible strategies to reduce wolf-livestock conflict.

 Q) What is a Range Steward?
 Range Stewards are Working Circle's version of range riders..
 These are comprised of our rancher partners who work directly on the ground supporting their communities to monitor, implement and manage conflict reduction strategies.
 Our Range Stewards are provided ongoing support and comprehensive training in the stockmanship, herd, and land management strategies that promote.